Skip to Main Content

 • If a database has a thesaurus (Subject Headings, MeSH terms), you can browse it for subject headings, see the scope note or definition of a subject heading, and see related terms that you might use.

-Screenshot of Google Scholar article result with cited by highlighed.
+Screenshot of Google Scholar article search with the "Cited by" link highlighted.

 Search for a systematic review on a treatment/intervention/comparison to find research studies.